rackerlabs/technical-blog/_posts/2019-08-02-ABAP-programming-approach-to-writing-testable-code.md

 -	Release to the user for User Acceptance Testing (UAT).

 When someone encounters an issue with the code, we're likely to blame a difference in test data.
-And even if it’s true, the real issue is that the software is poorly written and not robust enough.
-It can’t be tested without real data.
-In other words, the program has dependencies and you can't test it.
+Even if it’s true, the real issue is that the software is poorly written and not robust enough.
+You cannot test it without real data.
+In other words, the program has dependencies, and you can't test it.

 ### Test-driven development and ABAP